carpenterscode/superscribe/README.md

 ## Caveats

-Currently, _Superscriber_ should only be run in a single instance setup.
+Currently, _Superscribe_ should only be run in a single instance setup.
 I personally run it on production in a single-pod Kubernetes deployment, but we should figure out how to solve for redundancy and performance by adding some kind of scalability.